kaaproject/kaa-rfcs/0019/README.md

 The following terms and definitions are used in this RFC.

-- **Endpoint metadata request (request):** endpoint identification and list of required metadata fields

-- **Endpoint metadata response (response):** block of serialised device metadata

-- **Data transmitter service (server)**: service that exposes MDTP interface to other services for access to device metadata
+- **Endpoint metadata repository (repository)**: any service that exposes the EPMMP interface to other services for managing endpoint metadata.

-- **Data receiver service (client)**: service that uses exposed MDTP interface to get device metadata.
+- **Endpoint metadata management client (client)**: any service that uses exposed EPMMP interface to manage endpoint metadata.

 # Design